Zoha/laravel-meta/readme.md

     ...
 }
 ```
-Thats it!
+That's it!
 Now you can use all of the Laravel meta features
 > In all of the examples below, we assume that the $post is set to Post::first() which Post model is an example model

 # Basic Methods